 How to Edit Your Grid

-Learn how to set up and customize grids in Concepts.
+Learn how to set up and customize your grids in Concepts.

 To help with your visual design work, Concepts 5.8 gives you the ability to customize grids to your own dimensions.
 You can adjust spacing, divisions, color, opacity and orientation to fit your grid to your project.
 Concepts also has two new grid underlays - lined paper for note taking (here's how to set that up), and triangle grid for 3-dimensional design.